hig.sePublications

 et al.

-University of Gävle, Faculty of Education and Business Studies, Department of Business and Economic Studies, Business administration.
+University of Gävle, Faculty of Engineering and Sustainable Development, Department of Computer and Geospatial Sciences, Computer Science.

-University of Gävle, Faculty of Education and Business Studies, Department of Business and Economic Studies, Business administration.
+University of Gävle, Faculty of Engineering and Sustainable Development, Department of Computer and Geospatial Sciences, Computer Science.

 Abstract [en]